alexdametto/SolarSystem/README.md

 # SolarSystem

-A simple Solar System simulation with Three.js and WebGL
+A simple Solar System simulation with Three.js.